-Like POE's, the Surface Switches are mounted to the inside of the rear cover. usually in the same section as the IEC inlets.
-Access is gained by removing control panels or the rear cover as shown in the Rear Connection Interface and Covers section of this document.
+Like POE's, the Surface Switches are mounted to the inside of the rear cover, usually in the same section as the IEC inlets.
+Access is gained by removing control panels or the rear cover as shown in the surface dimensions section of this document.
 When viewed from the front, the primary Surface Switch is always the left hand unit.